cherrry/Node-Mario/README.md

 | Room    | E     | **Game rooms**                           | 5     |
 |         |       | 1.
 List of available room                |       |
 |         |       | 2.
 Waiting game to start                 |       |

+## Code Usage

+### Client Side

+1. Client side is directly accessible from [N-Mario's Github Page](https://cherrry.github.io/N-Mario).
+2. Player may enter a server address with port number after page load.
+3. Player may change his/her name by clicking the top-right box.
+4. Other usage are quite trivial.

+### Server Side

+1. Server can be cloned from [cherrry/Node-Mario](https://www.github.com/cherrry/Node-Mario) using `git clone git@github.com:cherrry/Node-Mario.git`.

+2. Inside the folder, run `npm install`, then `node server.js`.
+3. By default, player access the server via `localhost:8000`, and it is set to allow `cherrry.github.io` to perform cross domain request.